Inspired by Wes Bos' /Uses/ page, I thought I'd create one of my own.

 - I use a mixture of Dropbox, Droplr, and Google Drive for sharing files with clients.

-- Besides Time Machine on macOS, I also pay for Backblaze to back up my iMac and MacBook Air in case something should happen to my office.
+- Besides Time Machine on macOS, I also pay for Backblaze to back up my MacBook Pro offsite.

 - I use Spark for email on macOS / iOS.
 Initially it was because it was one of the few email clients that supported snoozing email to a later date.
 It's also a very nice looking email client.